 The advanced Audio setting that allows Fuze Desktop to capture events from connected headsets (HID integration) is turned off by default when you install Fuze Desktop 4.8.

 If you want to manually update this setting, simply navigate to the More Options menu and click Settings.
 Navigate to the Audio/Video section, and click to toggle the setting on or off.
+For additional information, please refer to Audio & Video Settings.

 This setting may be enabled by default in future versions of Fuze Desktop.